x-square/portfolio/sql/25_08_student_mental_health.md

 ## Approach

-We use PostgreSQL to analyse the relationship between length of stay and mental health outcomes among international students.
-The following SQL query summarises the average scores for depression, social connectedness, and acculturative stress by length of stay:
+We use PostgreSQL to analyze the relationship between length of stay and mental health outcomes among international students.
+The following SQL query summarizes the average scores for depression, social connectedness, and acculturative stress by length of stay:

 ```sql
 SELECT stay,